 - Parameters should be allowed to be pushed beyond their plausible range where it makes sense.

-3Delight Principled shader has more than the 11 parameters listed in Disney's reference as it offers more control on the coat and also has subsurface parameters.
+3Delight Principled shader has more than the 11 parameters listed in Disney's reference in order to offer more control on the coat and also has subsurface parameters.

-Coating is an important part of a car paint as it affects the overall look in three main aspects:
+Coating affects the overall look in three main aspects:

 - It provides a richer specular response to light as it adds a specular highlight on top of the base surface's highlight.